 Today, Beos station is still busy as ever, servicing the commuter lines in the greater Jakarta area.
 The building itself has been stated as historical building since 1993.

-Located right in front of Fatahillah museum, it is still functioned as one of the post office in Indonesia.
+Located right in front of Jakarta History Museum [Fatahillah museum], it is still functioned as one of the post office in Indonesia.
 It occupies a grand building that was built in 1928 as support offices for the city hall.

 The most legendary cafe in Kota Tua Jakarta, cafe Batavia was built in 1805 as governors’ residence.
 Its interior is dominated with old photos and furnitures that reminds us of Batavia in the 19th century.
 When it was renovated in 1992, the owner found a tunnel between the basement of the cafe and Fatahillah Museum.